 If you are unable to participate in a training offered by a certified instructor online or in-person, you may complete a self-paced training.
-This training is accessible at this website.
-If you have any questions about the online learning format, please contact the OSA Program Coordinator.
+This training is accessible at our Moodle website.
+If you have any questions about the online learning format, please contact the OSA.

 State Program Designees

 Dementia Dialogues® is offered nationwide but not every state is currently implemented state-wide.
 Those who are, are identified as State Program Designees.
 If a state is not identified below, contact the OSA to secure a training opportunity.
 Agencies should also contact the OSA to discuss implementation of Dementia Dialogues® state-wide.